-- Pressure-treated lumber must be used. - ➤ The outside dimensions of the sill plates must match the building plans less 1⁄2" (the width of the OSB sheathing). - > Each board must be secured by at least 2 bolts; there must be a bolt every 8' of the board; and there must be a bolt within 12" of each end of the board. - > The corners must be square. - > Anchor bolts must be tightened securely. - > The sill plate must be drilled to fit over the electrical bonding/grounding rebar stub up.
+- > Pressure-treated lumber must be used. - > The outside dimensions of the sill plates must match the building plans less 1" (the width of the OSB sheathing, 1⁄2" on each side of the house). - > Each board must be secured by at least 2 bolts; there must be a bolt every 8' of the board; and there must be a bolt within 12" of each end of the board. - > The corners must be square. - > Anchor bolts must be tightened securely. - > The sill plate must be drilled to fit over the electrical bonding/grounding rebar stub up.

-- Working around the open foundation is a hazard. - Do not lean over the foundation wall.
+Working around the open foundation is a hazard.

+Do not lean over the foundation wall.